cwensel/bash-emr/README.md

 the JobTracker and NameNode.
 You must install FoxyProxy in FireFox for this to work best.

-### emrvpc
+### emrprint
-Will print urls for possible EMR services based on the private ip of the master node.
+Will print urls for possible EMR services on the master node.

+Passing 'priv' as an argument will create urls using the private ips.

 ### emrscp
 Will scp a given file to the remote master node.